TaloDev/docs/docs/godot/continuity.md

 ## Testing Continuity

 Continuity happens in the background and there are no direct APIs exposed for it.
-You can simulate being offline and toggle Continuity in the Talo Playground.
+You can simulate being offline and toggle Continuity in the Talo Playground scene.
 Note: toggling these options will not update your `settings.cfg`.

 If you have [request logging enabled](install#create-and-update-settings), the replayed requests will be highlighted for you in the console.